Caionbr/S.A.B.E.R/README.md

   - `STOP` stops and saves the last captured signal.
 - **ECG Result**: a button that displays the stored ECG below, with full scrolling of the saved signal.
 - **Clean visualization**: only the ECG signal is shown, without additional graphical artifacts.
-- **Modular server**: optionally includes artificial intelligence analysis to classify the normality of heartbeats using trained models.
+- **Modular server**: optionally includes artificial intelligence analysis to classify the normality of heartbeats using trained models;

 ---